 The Ultimate Hazelnut Butter

-If your recipe calls for peanut butter, you totally can displace it with hazelnut butter.
+If your recipe calls for peanut butter or you’re worried whether peanut butter is vegan, you totally can replace it with hazelnut butter.

 Hazelnut butter is made from roasted and ground hazel, which stands on both forms of crunchy and smooth hazelnut butter.